Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 6. team trust
 7. access to talent

-When organizations optimize for visible presence, they may improve the office-utilization metric while damaging the work.
+When organizations optimize for visible presence, they may improve the office-utilization metric without improving the work.
+A six-month randomized trial of 1,612 employees found that a two-day hybrid schedule [reduced attrition without damaging measured performance](https://www.nature.com/articles/s41586-024-07500-2), although one company and one hybrid arrangement cannot settle every workplace question.

-That does not mean remote work is always better.
-It means attendance is a proxy, not the outcome.
-Treating presence as productivity is the same category of mistake as treating call length as support quality or Jira movement as engineering value.
+The trial leaves the universal remote-work question open.
+Attendance remains a proxy rather than an outcome, and treating presence as productivity makes the same category of mistake as treating call length as support quality or Jira movement as engineering value.

 It rewards the visible signal because the real signal is harder to capture.

 ## What Good Measurement Looks Like

-Good metrics are not scoreboards.
-They are instruments.
+Good metrics work as instruments rather than scoreboards.

 They should help people ask better questions: